Encoding a topological gauge theory on a ring-shaped Raman-coupled Bose gas: Abstract

 \section{Abstract}

 Topological gauge theories constitute a framework for understanding strongly correlated quantum matter in terms of weakly interacting composite degrees of freedom.
 Their topological properties become evident when these theories are realized on a space of non-trivial topology.
-Here, we propose a scheme to realize a one-dimensional topological gauge theory, the chiral BF theory, on a ring geometry.
-We obtain such a theory by dimensionally reducing Chern-Simons theory on a disk to the so-called chiral BF theory defined on the ring.
+Here, we propose a scheme to realize a one-dimensional topological gauge theory, the so-called chiral BF theory, on a ring geometry.
+We obtain such a theory by dimensionally reducing Chern-Simons theory on a disk to the chiral BF theory defined on the ring.
 Then, we encode the theory into a Hamiltonian with a coupling between angular momentum and density, and we propose and numerically benchmark its realization in an optically-dressed Bose gas confined in a ring-shaped trap.
 There, the topological properties of the underlying theory manifest themselves through a magnetic flux variable that is density-dependent.
 We quantify such density-dependent magnetic flux in terms of the ground-state angular momentum and the chiral properties of the system through a Bogoliubov analysis.
-Our proposal enables the observation of the interplay between the topology of the theory and that of the space.
+Our proposal enables the observation of topological features of the chiral BF theory that become manifest due to the non-trivial topology of the ring geometry.